jesuisse/godot-radial-menu-control/README.md

     # assuming that menu references your RadialMenu node...
     menu.set_items(items)

 The method `set_items` takes such a list and reconfigures the menu items.
 You can also manipulate the `menu_items`-property directly.

 If the value for an item's action key is a RadialMenu node, it will be treated as a **submenu** and opened when the menu item is activated.
 See `RadialDemo3.tscn` for an example.

+**Note:** Although the title key currently isn't used, it will be displayed by default in a later version, so in order to remain compatible with future versions, *do provide* a *short* title for each menu item.

 Signals
 -------